scientific-python/cookie/docs/pages/guides/docs.md

-While there are other ways to specify docs, and you don't have to make the docs requirements an extra, this is a good idea as it forces docs building to always install the project, rather than being tempted to install only sphinx and plugins and try to build against an uninstalled version of your project.
+While there are other ways to specify docs, and you don't have to make the docs requirements an extra, this is a good idea as it forces docs building to always install the project, rather than being tempted to install only Sphinx and plugins and try to build against an uninstalled version of your project.

 ### .readthedocs.yaml